-AMD’s X570 motherboard chipset is the most recent Ryzen 5000-series CPUs and hence has the most up-to-date capabilities.
+AMD’s X570 motherboard chipset is the most recent Ryzen 5000-series CPU and hence has the most up-to-date capabilities.
 It supports PCIe 4.0, dual-GPU setups, and a plethora of configuration and compatibility options.
 A newer version of this chipset, dubbed the X570S, is beginning to appear.
-It does away with the requirement for active fan cooling of the chipset itself, but otherwise remains almost identical.
+It does away with the requirement for active fan cooling of the chipset itself but otherwise remains almost identical.

 There are only two types of PCIe slots available these days: the short PCIe x1 slot (which is frequently used for things like USB and SATA expansion) and the longer PCIe x16 slot (which is often used for graphics cards, RAID cards, and high-speed PCIe storage like Intel’s Optane 905 SSD, among other things).
 Even if you’re only planning on adding a single graphics card, a couple of SATA/M.2 discs, and possibly a video capture or sound card, most ATX or Micro-ATX boards should be sufficient for your needs, as most of them provide one x16 slot and one or two x1 slots at the very least.

 However, it should be noted that the latest X570 and B550 boards, as well as the future Intel Rocket Lake-S boards (and, somewhat confusingly, some previous-generation Z490 boards), all support PCIe 4.0, rather than the 3.0 that has been the industry standard for the past few years.
 PCIe 4.0 theoretically doubles the amount of bandwidth available on each PCIe lane.
 However, except for PCIe 4.0 SSDs, most devices have not taken full advantage of PCIe 4.0 as of yet.
 Consider it as a form of future-proofing for your board of directors.